Tax niʔ pik̓ak—a long time ago, Ka titi was in her kitchen when Uncle Pat came in and said:

 Uncle Pat did not see Kupi near him when he smoked.
 He was so surprised he nearly dropped his smoke.
-He offered Kupi the pipe, but Kupi laughed like an old bird and flew off toward Bonners.
+He offered it to Kupi, but Kupi laughed like an old bird and flew off toward Bonners.

 “Crazy bird,” said Uncle Pat.